AttisTechnology/semver-compare/README.md

 Validate and compare two highly opinionated semantic version strings (aka not technically [Semantic Versioning](https://semver.org/)).

 For those of you looking for an actual semantic versioning project, I recommend a quick google search to find some other fine projects that will suit your needs.
-This project is primary to suit the needs of attis tech.
+This project is primarily suited to meet the needs of attis tech.

 # Overview

-This is a highly simplified format for versioning that does not allow for anything other that a simple `1.2.3` format with optional `-beta.[number]` or `-alpha.[number]` suffix.
+This is a highly simplified format for versioning that does not allow for anything other than a simple `1.2.3` format with optional `-beta.[number]` or `-alpha.[number]` suffixes.

 See the regex in use: [https://regex101.com/r/EQl8V2/1](https://regex101.com/r/EQl8V2/1)

 ## Examples: